-Unfortunately, it’s difficult to remove stains once they’ve built up.
+Unfortunately, it’s difficult to remove discoloration from mouth guards.
 Harsh chemicals are one of the only effective methods for doing so, but this shortens your guard's life.
 Some people don’t want to risk ingesting harsh chemicals, too.
 You are better off preventing staining in the first place.

 The best method to help prevent stains is to soak your mouth guard for 10 minutes in a baking soda and water solution.
 Vinegar, bleach, and hydrogen peroxide solutions are also effective for preventing stains.

 Dental professionals recommend you clean your mouth guard after each use.
 This includes brushing and rinsing.
 Soaking only needs to be done once a week.

 Save $100's on a custom night guard made by certified dental technicians.

 “ADA Seal of Acceptance: Denture Cleanser.”
 Www.Ada.Org, www.ada.org/en/science-research/ada-seal-of-acceptance/ada-seal-products/product-category?category=Denture+Cleanser.
 Accessed 31 Aug.
 2020.

 “Shopping List of All Products with the ADA Seal of Acceptance.”
 Ada.Org, 2019, www.ada.org/en/science-research/ada-seal-of-acceptance/ada-seal-shopping-list.

 “Mouthguards Prevent Dental Injuries - Association.”
 Www.Mouthhealthy.Org, www.mouthhealthy.org/en/az-topics/m/mouthguards.